benshimonz/V1/README.md

 * A green rectangle (entity's property value constraints / tag)
 * A quantifier

 The right side of an E-combiner is a direct continuation of each of the combined branches.
-An E-combiner is simply a syntactic sugar, used to save duplication when several branches terminates identically.
+An E-combiner is simply a syntactic sugar used to save duplication when several branches terminates identically.

 The relationship / property types on an E-combiner's right side must match all the entity types on its left side.